himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 *shared* graphics</div>
 </center>

 While not as good as on the host, it is a *very* respectable result.
-One thing to note, is that the VM did have less cores and RAM assigned to it compared to the host.
+Especially after remembering that the VM had less cores and RAM assigned to it compared to the host.

 Additionally, my default VM *wouldn't even run* the benchmark.
 I was able to open it, but the load screen ran frame-by-frame.
-So, turning on the virgl settings definitely made a difference.
+Turning on the 3D acceleration settings definitely made a difference.

 ### Portal 2

-With the Unigine Heaven benchmark working in my test VM, I decided to attempt the next test... playing a game.
+With the Unigine Heaven benchmark working in my VM, I decided to attempt the next test... playing a video game.
 Now, I have *zero* intentions of running games in my VMs, but this is the most common use case for having a GPU-passthrough setup, so I wanted to see how this system compared.

-I thought a would try running a classic game: Portal 2.
-It's not a very resource intensive game, but one that most certainly does *not* normally run well in my VMs.
-So, I installed the game, opened it, and started a level... and was immediately forced to stare at the ground.
+I decided to try running a classic game: Portal 2.
+It's not a very resource intensive game, but one that certainly does *not* normally run well in my VMs.
+I installed the game, started a level...  and was immediately forced to stare at the ground.

-That reminded me that I was indeed playing in a VM, because the game  didn't actually have my proper mouse capture.
-It just used the input clicks from my host to the VM spice window, which wasn't enough to actually play the game.
+Staring at my character's feet, I was reminded that I was playing in a VM, and that the game didn't actually have my proper mouse capture.
+It only had the input clicks from my host to the VM spice window, which wasn't enough to actually play the game.

 <center>
 <a href="img/posts/virtio-3d-vms/portal2_window.png">